 If the police and/or CPS decide not to charge the individual with an offence, or decide to administer a caution, or the person is acquitted by a Court, the police should wherever possible aim to pass all information they have which may be relevant to a disciplinary case to the employer within 3 working days of the decision.
-In those circumstances the employer and the LADO should proceed as described above.
+In those circumstances the employer and the LA designated officer should proceed as described above.

 N.B.
-In any case in which children's social care has undertaken enquiries to determine whether the child or children need protection, any information obtained in the course of those enquiries which is relevant to a disciplinary case should also be passed to the school.
+In any case in which children's social care has undertaken enquiries to determine whether the child or children are in need of protection, any information obtained in the course of those enquiries which is relevant to a disciplinary case should also be passed to the school.